Trekking is often confused for a hike or a leisurely walk through the woods. But this couldn’t be further from the truth. What is trekking?

 Doing your research into the terrain will leave you well-informed about the kind of shoes to wear, the necessity of extra warm clothing, and any additional equipment that may be useful for climbing (for example).

 As you train, work on your lower body strength.
 It will come in handy when you have to lug a backpack the whole day or when you have to traverse steep terrain.
 In the months or weeks leading up to your trek, squats, lunges, and leg presses should be your best friends!

 Remember the long list of equipment cited as being necessary for your trek?
 It is recommendable, during preparation, to make a physical list of this equipment and cross it off as you acquire it.

-Lists bring order to chaos, and the last thing you want is to realize when it’s too late, that you’re missing a few things.
+Lists bring order to chaos, and the last thing you want is to realize when it’s too late that you’re missing a few things.
 Such a mistake, as highlighted earlier, maybe both inconvenient and dangerous.
-Speaking of safety during the journey, every trekker lives by one or more of the guidelines we are going to discuss next.
+Speaking of safety during the journey, every trekker lives by one or more of the guidelines we will discuss next.

 Trekking: The Do’s And Don’ts

 For a wholesome experience during your trekking adventure, it is appropriate to abide by a few rules.
 These are for your good and that of the natural environment you seek to indulge.
 If you are out trekking: